-In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, it is our policy that no qualified student will be excluded from participating in, denied the benefits of, or otherwise be subjected to discrimination in any university program or activity (unless undue hardship ensues or the integrity of an academic program is compromised).
+Bentley University and the Office of Disability Services are committed to providing equal educational opportunities for students with disabilities and impairments.
+In compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, it is our policy that no qualified student be excluded from participating in any university program or activity, be denied the benefits of any university program or activity, or otherwise be subjected to discrimination with regard to any university program or activity unless undue hardship ensues or the integrity of an academic program is compromised.

 Submitting a Grievance

 1. The student should submit his/her complaint in writing to the Associate Dean of Academic Services.
 The complaint should include:

 - Where it happened, the date, and the time

 - The perceived discrimination and how it affected the student

 2. The complaint should be filed no later than 30 days from the perceived incident of discrimination.

 3. In addition to completing a written complaint, the student may wish to set up a meeting with the Associate Dean of Academic Services.